“Your heart knows things that your mind can’t explain”

 I also positioned the devices as subject and stage for fictional film.
 In the movie Tattletale Heart (17min, 2016), Tattletale Heart’s phone app becomes a vehicle to explore erosion of privacy under the seduction of social media.
 The film is narrative in form and — as much as it is a dystopic speculative fiction — it is a campy portrait of beloved queer subculture.

 By producing work that showcases technology and its marketing trappings (and taking it a little bit too far), I show how Silicon Valley start-up culture might be leading a sometimes eager public into a dystopic future.
 However, my take on tech culture is not so one-sided.
-Whereas some of the startups are speculative, Meeglo is a genuine business endeavor.
+Whereas some of the startups are speculative, Meeglo began as a genuine business endeavor.
 The project as a whole is a reflexive critique from within tech.
 It embodies the dualities that define our relationship to developing technology: fear and seduction, hope and doom.
 Because some products use satire while others are more earnest, the work steers away from the didacticism that often accompanies critical art — its ambiguity grants the audience/consumer the opportunity to perform the critique for themselves.